joel99/CS-Final-Project-Fall-2015/README.md

 - 'zoom in', 'zoom out' are recognized commands
 - 'zoom <continent name>', 'zoom <country name>' may be recognized commands
 - ijkl keys can be used to pan (type a letter and enter) the map.
+- When in doubt, 'cancel' will save the day.

 Risk - A Game of Domination
 For 2-6 players